Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Image credit: International Gem Society 2025.
 All rights reserved.

-Other mineral classes with oxyanions we will study later have very similar crystal structures, like sulfates (SO4)2-, nitrates (NO3)-, phosphates (PO4)3-, chromates (CrO4)2-, wolframates (WO4)2-, and arsenates (AsO4)3-.
+Other mineral classes we will study later also have oxyanions and very similar crystal structures, like sulfates (SO4)2-, nitrates (NO3)-, phosphates (PO4)3-, chromates (CrO4)2-, wolframates (WO4)2-, and arsenates (AsO4)3-.

 Carbonate Subdivisions